-Strawn Cottages, now known as Centre South, is in predevelopment.
-The private developer partner is currently working on the marketing and pre-leasing for the office component and major efforts are focused on signing an anchor tenant.
-The office building design work is progressing, and they expect permitting to occur in 2021 for a construction start of December 2021.
-Design work is underway for the residential component with permitting expected to occur in 2021 as well with construction commencing late fall 2021.
+Strawn Cottages, now known as Centre South, experienced delays due to the pandemic but is expected to break ground in 2021, contingent on a lease execution by an anchor tenant for the office tower.
+The private developer partner, The Fallon Company, is currently working on the marketing and pre-leasing for the office component and major efforts are focused on signing an anchor tenant.
+The office building design work is complete, and we expect permitting to occur in 2021 for a construction start of December 2021.
+Design work is underway for the residential component with permitting expected to occur in 2021 as well with construction commencing late fall 2022.